 Above: Bog pools in the Philip Mains Mire

 Above: SPR’s inhouse ecology team conducting conservation fieldwork

-Our understanding of the ground conditions and surface water network has informed the Site design.
+Our understanding of the ground conditions and surface water network informed the Site design.
 This minimises the risk of groundwater and surface water being adversely affected.
 Our technical specialists work closely with one another to ensure that the potential effects of the proposed Development on hydrology and related habitats and species are considered holistically.
-This is particularly important for Groundwater Dependent Terrestrial Ecosystems, for example.
+This is particularly important for Groundwater Dependent Terrestrial Ecosystems (GDTEs), for example.

 Assessed watercourses on the Site and avoided them as far as possible in the design process, investigated peat depths across the Site, identified the location of private water supplies near the Site and the potential for flooding from Site watercourses.

 Our technical teams have identified the key hydrological components in and around the proposed Development.
 This allows us to understand how rainfall and surface water run off infiltrate into soils and peat and discharge into watercourses and drainage channels.